Retry Link

 Overview

-Note: It does not currently handle retries for errors in the response, only for network errors; the onError link can be used to retry an after a error.
+Note: It does not currently handle retries for GraphQL errors in the response, only for network errors; the onError link can be used to retry an operation after a GraphQL error.
 For more information, see the Error handling documentation.

 An example use case is to hold on to a request while a network connection is offline, and retry until it comes back online.